Lister Institute of Preventive Medicine: History

-The early history of the Lister Institute could best be described as having a chequered history.
+The early history of the Lister Institute could best be described as chequered.
 It began with French chemist and microbiologist Louis Pasteur in 1880 when two rabid dogs were brought to Pasteur for examination and it was further two years before Pasteur began to methodically study the disease.
 By 1885, Pasteur had developed the Rabies vaccine and had tested it on 9-year-old Joseph Meister, on 6 July 1885, after the boy was badly mauled by a rabid dog.
-Meister recovered, proving the effectiveness of vaccines.
+Meister recovered, proving the effectiveness of said vaccine.

 In April 1886, the British government formed a commission presided by James Paget to enquire about the subject.
 Several members of the commission visited Pasteur and brought some vaccine back which was tested by Victor Horsley at the University of London and found to be efficacious.
 The government formed a select committee that reported back in August 1887 with practical advice to muzzle rabid dogs.
 During that period, the Pasteur Institute in Paris was created.
 It gradually dawned on the British public and the government that between 1885 and 1889, more than 200 people had been sent to Pasteur for rabies treatment.

-On 1 July 1889 a meeting was held in Mansion House, presided over by the Mayor James Whitehead and attended by many prominent physicians and scientists including Joseph Lister where it was agreed to send a sum of money to the Pasteur, as an expression of gratitude for his work.
+On 1 July 1889 a meeting was held in Mansion House, London, presided over by the Mayor James Whitehead and attended by many prominent physicians and scientists including Joseph Lister where it was agreed to send a sum of money to the Pasteur, as an expression of gratitude for his work.
 Two thousand pounds was raised and forwarded to Pasteur on 6 November 1889.
 A further discussion was scheduled, leading to the formation of an executive committee where it was decided that an institute should be founded in London, like those in Paris and Berlin.
 Donations were sought and eighteen months passed.
 During that period the anti-vivisectionists attempted to prevent the incorporation of the society but failed.
 The institute was finally incorporated on 5 June 1891.

 More than a year passed before sufficient monies could be collected to fund its operation.
 In early 1893, the council of the Royal College of Surgeons began looking for suitable premises.
 The institute was first hosted at rooms at the College of State Medicine in Great Russell Street in London between 1893 and 1898 as well as a farm in Sudbury where the diphtheria anti-toxin was developed.